pdufour/llm-coder/README.md

 # llm-coder
-llm-coder is a great free AI website-builder powered by your browser.
+llm-coder is a open source AI website-builder powered by your browser.
 No API keys required.
 No server required.
 See the live demo at [https://pdufour.github.io/llm-coder/](https://pdufour.github.io/llm-coder/).

 ![site](https://github.com/pdufour/llm-coder/raw/main/public/site-50.webp)